xEsk/BAMP/README.md

 The tool assumes that you have installed PHP using Homebrew.

 > Apache and MongoDB are not required to be installed using Homebrew, but I recomend to install them using homebrew.

+## Download
+It is free and open source.
+Download the last version [here](https://github.com/xEsk/BAMP/releases).

 ## Why BAMP if there is MAMP, XAMP, etc...?
 I have been using MAMP for years now, but I don't like to wait others to update so I prefere use my own server setup (and I love how homebrew do its job).